10cks/10cks/README.md

 Pwn/Re/Redteam

-Just a script kid, always be an apprentice.
+Just a script kid and baby pwner, always be an apprentice.

 ![](https://badgen.net/github//10cks/10cks)